 1. Pick Your Container

-Using a clear or light blue bottle is a must; both plastic and glasswork great.
+Using a clear or light blue bottle is a must; both plastic and glasswork are great.
 You may also potentially use a plastic water bag, such as a Ziploc.

-Do not use a container more than three liters because this water purification system only works with fairly small containers.
+Do not use a container of more than three liters because this water purification system only works with fairly small containers.
 Your water container must also be very clear and free of scratches.